Cape Town’s Silo Hotel

 When we arrived, we were addressed by name, and brought into the hotel like we were old friends.
 Everyone that we interacted with was exceptional, from the hotel GM Luis Pinheiro, plus our hostess Irene BoaVentura, to every person in the restaurants and front desk.
 Whenever we were greeted, it was always by name, like they’ve always known us.

-A bathtub with a view, in the Silo Hotel, Cape Town.
+A bathtub with a view, in Cape Town’s Silo Hotel.

 A well-appointed bathroom with high ceilings and huge windows.